Dave Farrow: Career

 After gaining international attention for his 1996 Guinness World Record accomplishment, Farrow continued to utilize his own memory techniques and skills to educate himself in the field of nanotechnology.
 His passion in nanotechnology led him to speaking at conferences across North America, in front of the research division of Johnson & Johnson and to members of the White House Task Force, as well as being featured in a nanotechnology trade magazine.
 Building on this success, Farrow founded the nanotechnology company, Accella Scientific Inc. In 2003 where he was involved in a U.S. patent filing for a reliable hand-held HIV diagnostics device that he hopes to bring to market and change the way HIV is tested in developing countries.
 In 2010, Farrow founded Farrow Inc., which as of 2015 has subsidiaries Farrow Memory, FarrowPR and Farrowbot.

 FarrowPR, a public relations firm based in Buffalo, New York, was founded in 2012 and offers speaker services, sales training, media coaching, corporate and individual branding, social media and digital marketing, media and public relations services, and event management.

-Dave developed the Farrow Memory System to learn and memorize things faster.
-The Farrow Memory is a unique memory course that consists of ancient and neuroscientific memory techniques that help people retain memory for a long time.
-The Farrow Method is proven to be 3x more effective than other learning methods in a double-blind neuroscience study at McGill University, Montreal, Canada.

-The training is available for people of all ages, from kids, students to professionals.
-The course even helps people with ADHD and dyslexia improve their learning and memory.
+Dave developed the Farrow Memory System, an online paid course, to attempt to teach how to learn and memorize things faster.